hblakely/hblakely/README.md

   In 2003 I had built my first computer with the help of Free Geek in Portland Oregon.
-Volunteering at Free Geek gave me the opportunity as a young man to recycle e-wasted machines, and to build systems from viable parts using Red Hat Linux.
+Volunteering at Free Geek gave me the opportunity as a young man to recycle e-wasted machines, and to build systems from viable components using Red Hat Linux.
 It was a dream-opportunity for me, as I was living far away from the technical world in a town of 420 residents.

   Gear from all across time would float into Free Geek, and I became intimately aware of hardware's evolution.